crosscite/citeproc-doi-server/README.md

 # Overview

+citeproc-doi-server is a simple server, which formats a DOI's metadata in various styles.

+It uses content negotiation to get the "application/citeproc+json" representation of a DOI.
+With the default dx.doi.org resolver this is supported by all DataCite and CrossRef DOIs.

 ## Cloning this repository

 The CSL styles and locales are added as a git submodule.
 So to clone this repos you should do